 If you have donated to our charity drive and would like feedback on your story please also indicate this in your email.
 Prize winners will be contacted separately to provide social media handles but you should feel free to include these in advance so we can co-ordinate social media announcements regarding shortlists etc.

 The winner will be announced on 15th July 2020.

 There will be one winner this year who will win a brand new Google Home Mini.
 The winner will also see their story featured prominently on this site and shared across our social media channels as well as being rewarded with a one hour session with the 'plot doctor', our manuscript troubleshooting service.
 There are also runners up prizes of a free eBook from a selection for any shortlisted entries.

 A full list of terms and conditions for this competition can be found here.

 Terms and Conditions

-I'm often asked to provide feedback on short stories that failed to win, or make the shortlist, so this year I've simplified the process and made it fair.
+I'm often asked to provide feedback on submitted entries, particularly those that failed to make the shortlist, so this year I've simplified the process and made it fair.
 I run this competition as a labour of love, it takes a significant amount of time to read all the entries and discuss the shortlist with the judging panel.
 If I were to provide feedback to every single entrant it would double the amount of time I already spend running the competition.

-With that in mind, if you want feedback on your short story all I ask is that you purchase a copy of my debut novel 'Milk', read it and review it on your favourite retailer's website, Nook, Amazon, Smashwords, Kobo etc. Once you've done so simply send me a link to your review (be honest, if you didn't like it you can say so) and I'll provide detailed and hopefully useful feedback on your short story.
+With that in mind, if you want feedback on your short story all I ask is that you donate £10/$10 or more to a charity whose work is helping victims of Covid-19 using the links provided or by picking your own local charity.
+Once you've done so simply forward me on the confirmation email and I'll provide detailed and hopefully useful feedback on your short story.